-During this reporting period, we received 734 surveys (30% of the total surveys) without any contact information.
-We cannot determine a precise number of customers for these surveys; therefore, we based many of the values in the Survey Results section on the number of surveys received instead of the number of customers surveyed.
-This allows us to include all surveys into the results.
+During this reporting period, 748 surveys (29% of the total submitted) were received without any contact information.
+We cannot determine a precise number of customers for these surveys; therefore, we based many of the values in the Survey Results section on the number of surveys received, rather than the number of customers surveyed.
+This allows us to include all surveys in the results.